-This light brown roach tends to pick up germs and filth on its body and legs while crawling through grimy areas.
-It is not hard to imagine what happens when they linger near your food or kitchen slabs and cabinets!
+This light brown roach tends to pick up germs and filth on its body and legs while crawling through grimy areas; it is not hard to imagine what happens when they linger near your food or kitchen slabs and cabinets!

 What Do Brown Banded Cockroaches Look Like?

-They have six long and spiny legs like every cockroach species, which enables them to run swiftly on many kinds of surfaces.
-Other traits they share in common with distinct cockroach groups are oval bodies and two antennae.
+They have six long and spiny legs like every cockroach species, enabling them to run swiftly on many kinds of surfaces; other traits they share in common with distinct cockroach groups are oval bodies and two antennae.

-However, their female counterparts have underdeveloped wings, forbidding them from taking flight.
-They are colored tan to dark brown, with their size ranging from 10 to 14 millimeters.
-Their life span is of about 206 days.
+However, their female counterparts have underdeveloped wings, forbidding them from taking flight; they are coloured tan dark brown, with a size ranging from 10 to 14 millimetres, and their life span is about 206 days.

-Where Do Brown Banded Roaches Come From?
+Where Do Brown-Banded Roaches Come From?

-Their usual hangout spots include apartments, hotels, houses, hospitals, and stores.
-They are even found in bedrooms and living rooms generally during the dark since they avoid daylight.
+Their usual hangout spots include apartments, hotels, houses, hospitals, and stores; they are even found in bedrooms and living rooms, generally in the dark since they avoid daylight.

-Brown Banded Cockroach vs. German Roaches
+Brown Banded Cockroach vs German Roaches

-The former ones are dark brown to light brown in color, having two light bands running across their wings and the abdomen area.
-The latter are either tan or light brown in color with two parallel stripes on either side of their bodies.
+The former ones are dark brown to light brown, having two light bands running across their wings and the abdomen area; the latter are either tan or light brown, with two parallel stripes on either side of their bodies.

-Brown bandits require less moisture as compared to the German ones.
-Both species are omnivores, the difference lies in their starch intake – brown-banded cockroaches prefer foods with higher starch content.
+Brown bandits require less moisture than German ones; both species are omnivores; the difference lies in their starch intake – brown-banded cockroaches prefer foods with higher starch content.

-Brown Banded Cockroach vs. American Roaches
+Brown Banded Cockroach vs American Roaches

 Brown Banded Cockroach Eggs

-The eggs of a brown bandit are carried in an ootheca by it, or else known as an egg-case.
-Each capsule of eggs contains about 14 to 18 eggs, is 5 millimeters long, and is light brown in colour.
+The eggs of a brown-banded are carried in an ootheca by it, or else known as an egg-case; each capsule contains about 14 to 18 eggs, is 5 millimetres long, and is light brown in colour.

-They tend to prefer dry, warm and protected areas like walls, ceilings, and furniture.
-Hence, for this reason, these brown roaches are also referred to as “furniture roaches.”
+They tend to prefer dry, warm, and protected areas like walls, ceilings, and furniture; hence, for this reason, these brown roaches are also referred to as “furniture roaches.”

 Brown Banded Cockroach Poop

-Brown-banded cockroaches frequently use their feces as a sign of communication with other roaches in that particular area, indicating a secure gathering spot to them.
+Brown-banded cockroaches frequently use their faeces as a sign of communication with other roaches in that particular area, indicating a secure gathering spot to them.

-The brown-banded roaches are a little less commonly witnessed than the American or German cockroaches but they do exist around to haunt you!
+The brown-banded roaches are less commonly witnessed than the American or German cockroaches, but they do exist to haunt you!